Fulton County, Pennsylvania

 Fulton County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 14,556, making it the fourth-least populous county in Pennsylvania.
 Its county seat is McConnellsburg.
-The county was created on April 19, 1850, from part of Bedford County and named for inventor Robert Fulton.
+The county was created on April 19, 1850, from a part of Bedford County and named after inventor Robert Fulton.
+The county is part of the south-central region of the commonwealth.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 438 sqmi, of which 438 sqmi is land and 0.5 sqmi (0.1%) is water.
 It is in the watershed of the Chesapeake Bay and, although most of the county is drained by the Potomac River, some northern and northeastern areas are drained by the Juniata River into the Susquehanna River.
 It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in McConnellsburg range from 29.2 °F in January to 73.0 °F in July.
+Fulton County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.